automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 weight: 6
 ---

-The main idea behind process api is having all port stuff events into one place, and all of the outputs sent out from the same place.
+The main idea behind process api is having all [port events](/documentation/information-packets/#type) come into one place, and all of the [output](#sending)s sent out from the same place.

 The way the process api works is it gets called for each event.
-If `done` does not get called, it keeps getting called, and the IPs that are passed to it keep getting appended to the buffer.
+If `done` does not get called, the process function will getting called, and the IPs that are passed to it keep getting appended to the buffer.

 <div class="note">
 component.process returns instance of component